 - Tag-based programming (one software package that can program multiple models)

 Personal Computers (PCs) can be a useful automation tool.
 Some low cost application tools have been created to simplify programming.
 However, PCs do not have an I/O structure, so an I/O system must be interfaced and control language is not part of the PC so a software package is needed.

-Some board-level computers compete with PLCs and some are compatible with them.
+Board-level Computers sometimes compete with PLCs and others are compatible with them.
 Their hardware includes multiple printed circuits for CPUs (central processing units) and I/O modules in standardized electronic racks.
 Board-level computers can perform multitasking and multiprocessing tasks.

 Industrial Computers are integrated systems designed for factory automation applications.
 Their operating system support multitasking and multiprocessing routines.
 Manufacturers typically provide application software support for their equipment.